tailsjoin/tailsjoin/README.md

 ---

+###Consider donating to JoinMarket development when using the tumbler.

+###To opt-in, run the tumbler like this (with `x.x` being your donation percent):

+    torify python tumbler.py --donateamount=x.x

+---

-The tailsjoin project has absolutely no affiliation with the Tails operating system, and no longer has any with JoinMarket.
-Although I have contributed to JoinMarket I no longer agree with the lead devs policy of hidden taxation.
-Therefore my morals keep me from supporting such a project.
+The tailsjoin project has absolutely no affiliation with the Tails operating system.

-Tailsjoin is resources for end users to easily and safely anonymize their Bitcoin transactions using existing tools.
-If you appreciate my work here please teach someone you know how to use these tools or make someone smile.
+These are simply resources for end users to easily and safely anonymize their Bitcoin transactions using existing tools.
+Pull requests are always appreciated.